What is Bowspring?

 Bowspring is suitable for everyone and can be practiced while lying down, standing, sitting, or moving.
 In addition to the postural benefits, Bowspring encourages a healthy functioning of the circulatory and nervous systems.
 It is particularly useful for those experiencing issues in the arches, knees, hips, lower back, neck, shoulders, and wrists.

 If you are dedicated to another form of yoga, as I have been, Bowspring may seem strange at first.
 I believe that it is best for us to choose our own paths in yoga and in life in general.
 Therefore, it is important for me to emphasize that I have great respect for those who choose the classical yoga.
 Having said that, I also feel a desire to share the positive experiences I have had with Bowspring and some of the feedback I have received from my students.

 In recent times, alongside my yoga teaching work, I have been working in my previous profession as a landscaper.
 I have been hired to lay concrete tiles and build retaining walls with concrete blocks.
 In this regard, I manually lifted many more kilos than I used to, and as I used to have a tendency to get back pain from this type of work, I was also a bit concerned.
 To my partial astonishment, the work has not led to back pain at any point, only some muscle fatigue, but this has been distributed throughout my body.
 I am fully convinced that Bowspring has been crucial in preventing any “broken back” on the job.

-After having started practicing and teaching Bowspring, I feel both significantly stronger and more mobile than I have done at any point previously in my life.
+I feel significantly stronger and more mobile after starting with Bowspring than I have ever felt in my life before.

-I have received many happy feedback on how Bowspring helps people alleviate pain in different parts of the body.
-Some have mentioned that they have been able to taper or even stop using painkillers (this is not scientifically documented though).
-Some experience more energy and others sleep better at night.
+I have received many positive feedbacks on how Bowspring helps people alleviate pain in different parts of the body.
+Some have mentioned that they have been able to reduce or even completely stop using pain medication (this is not scientifically documented).
+Some experience more energy, and others sleep better at night.